Dimers for Relativistic Toda Models with Reflective Boundaries: Introduction

 N. Seiberg and E. Witten proposed their ansatz \cite{Seiberg:1994aj} for the 4d $\CalN=2$ supersymmetric gauge theories.
 Since then there have been many attempts to realize the structure behind it, in order to have better understanding.
 One of the important structures of the Seiberg-Witten (SW) ansatz is integrability.
 Concretely \cite{Gorsky:1995zq,Martinec:1995by}, it has been shown that the dynamics of the pure supersymmetric gauge theory with the gauge group $G$ can be described in the framework of periodic Toda chain for the dual group $G^\vee$, whose affine Dynkin diagram is dual to that of $G$.
 The Seiberg-Witten curve of supersymmetric gauge theory coincides with the spectral curve of the Toda chain.
 Since then, there has been a lot of work exploring the correspondence between the SW curve and integrable systems \cite{Marshakov:1997cj,Gorsky:1996qp,Nekrasov:1996cz,Donagi:1995cf,Gorsky:1997mw,Marshakov:2012kv,Haouzi:2020yxy}.
 The list includes theories in 4d, 5d, and 6d with matter hypermultiplets in the adjoint or fundamental representations.
 The integrable systems in correspondence to the 5d $\CalN=1$ supersymmetric gauge theories are often relativistic.

 Relativistic Toda chains (RTCs for short) were originally introduced in \cite{Ruijsenaars_RToda1990}.
 For this Toda chain, which is naturally associated to the root system $A_{N-1}$, was first solved with the help of $N \times N$ Lax matrix formalism, later by the $2 \times 2$ Lax operator formalism that obeys the Sklyanin's quadratic algebra.
-The two different Lax formalism are equivalent and can be converted to one another using the Basker-Akhiezer function.
+The two different Lax formalism are equivalent and can be converted to one another using the Baker-Akhiezer function.

 E. Sklyanin \cite{Sklyanin:1988yz} points out that the $2 \times 2$ Lax formalism is better suited for the Toda lattices defined based on other classical Lie algebra.
-Toda lattice defined on the root systems $B_N$, $C_N$ and $D_N$ are described by change of boundary conditions for the ordinary (type A) Toda lattice in accordance to the structure of the Dynkin diagram of the Lie algebra $\fg$.
+Toda lattice defined on the root systems of type B, C$_0$, C$_\pi$, and D are described by change of boundary conditions for the ordinary (type A) Toda lattice in accordance to the structure of the Dynkin diagram of the Lie algebra $\fg$.
 The reflection matrix, representing the change of boundary conditions in a spin chain, is constructed in \cite{Sklyanin:1988yz,Gorsky:1999gx} for non-relativistic one, and relativistic chain in \cite{Kuznetsov:1994ur}.

 The RTCs arises naturally from the Lie group \cite{Fock:1997aia,Kruglinskaya:2014pza} and thus have a cluster structure.
 The cluster integrable systems are relativistic integrable systems \cite{Kenyon2011dimers,Marshakov:2012kv,Fock:2014ifa} with the log-canonical Poisson structure encoded in a quiver $\CalQ$, which is identical to the (point-like) BPS quiver of the 5d supersymmetric gauge theory compactified on a circle \cite{Closset:2019juk}.